 Baggage fees can significantly beef up the cost of a vacation for families traveling with a lot of luggage.
-For example, a quick search on Continental's Web site turned up a flight available this fall from Chicago to Fort Lauderdale for $168 each way before taxes; that's not a bad price.
+For example, a quick search on United's Web site turned up a flight available this fall from Chicago to Fort Lauderdale for $168 each way before taxes; that's not a bad price.
 But let's add some checked bags.
-Continental charges $25 for each first checked bag and $35 for the second checked bag on all domestic flights.
+United charges $25 for each first checked bag and $35 for the second checked bag on all domestic flights.
 If each passenger checks two bags, the total comes to $228 per person each way -- that's a 36 percent increase in cost.
 As you can see, airline baggage fees add up to more than just nickels and dimes.
 Below are 10 smart ways to avoid these expensive extra costs.

 1. Pack light.
 Packing less is, quite obviously, the easiest way to avoid airline baggage fees, but it's easier said than done!
 Kids are notorious for wanting to bring excess clothes, toys and lovies, and for parents especially, packing light can be a real challenge.
 For kids, avoid tantrums over left-behind toys and belongings by giving your child clear guidelines about what he or she may and may not bring on the trip before the packing process starts.
 This may most easily be accomplished by making a checklist of what each child may pack: two toys, one game, one stuffed animal, etc., and allowing your youngster to choose which items he or she is going to bring in each category.
 Parents can also lighten their loads by planning ahead with our Interactive Family Packing List.